Description and Assessment of Assignments

 Written assignments should be submitted on time and in electronic form (PDF).
 Contributions to the course forum should be submitted to the course website by noon on the day before class (i.e., Sundays).

-Laptops and tablets (but not phones) may be used during class, but only for note-taking or course-related activities.
+Laptops and tablets (but not phones) may be used during class for note-taking or course-related activities—but NOT during the team-taught classes.
 I’ll often ask you to put away all electronic devices, so be sure to have paper and pens with you, in case you need to take notes.